Brooklyn Park, Minnesota: Parks and recreation

 The Three Rivers Figure Skating Club operates out of the Brooklyn Park Community Activity Center.

 Government

-Brooklyn Park is served by a six-member city council, two members for each voting district within the city.
+Brooklyn Park is served by a seven-member city council, two members for each voting district within the city plus the mayor elected by the entire city.
 The three districts are West, East, and Central.
-The mayor is Lisa Jacobson, who won a special election in August 2021.
+The mayor is Hollies Winston.

 Education

-Brooklyn Park is served by three school districts: Osseo Area School District 279, Anoka-Hennepin School District 11, and Robbinsdale School District 281.
+Brooklyn Park is served by three school districts: Osseo Area School District 279 (the majority), Anoka-Hennepin School District 11, and Robbinsdale School District 281.